 A picnic lunch is definitely recommended, no matter which route you hike.
 If you do the long loop, you’ll need to eat.
 If you’re doing the short hike to the palms and out, it’s still pretty awesome to sit along the trunk of a fallen palm and have lunch.

-Weather can be fickle at times, either blazing hot with an intense tropical sun or clouds can emerge unexpectedly from the surrounding mountains and soak you.
+Valle de Cocora weather can be fickle at times, either blazing hot with an intense tropical sun or clouds which can emerge unexpectedly from the surrounding mountains and soak you.

 Pick up a cheap plastic poncho in town, at least, if you don’t have other gear.
 Personally I don’t mind getting wet while hiking, but it was a drag to sit around wet and cold for an hour as we waited for the last Jeep at 6:30.